 11. Try tourtière, a classic Quebecois Christmas meal

 This meat pie is traditionally made with a mixture meats, vegetables and spices and is certainly a Quebec winter classic.
 If you want a taste of the tradition, try an authentic version of it today an amazing local restaurant.
 La Bûche is a wonderful spot for all things traditionally Quebecois.
 You’ll feel right at home it it’s rustic and eclectic interior, which makes for the perfect atmosphere to savour their delightful and unique Tourtière.
-Restaurant LÀ LÀ also serves up the good stuff, keeping it as authentic as possible with a mix of various meats, including wild game – just like the pioneers would have had it!
+Aux Anciens Canadiens also offers a wide list of traditional dishes, so you can have meat pie prepared in the style of either Grandma or Grandpa (who adds wild meats)!
 Finally, if you’re not sure it’s your thing, try the tourtière at the Buffet de L’Antiquaire, buffet style means you’ll be able to sample the pie… and so many other delicious Quebec foods!

 12. Hit the shops

 Shopping is bound to be on your mind this season.
 Holiday gifts, winter gear, and big seasonal sales make it the perfect time to check out Quebec City’s premier retail destinations.
 Laurier Quebec is a big mall packed full of your favourite stores that’ll carry anything on your list.
-Meanwhile, Galeries de la Capitale has an IMAX theatre, so if you’re ever tired of shopping you can sit down for an out of this world cinematic experience.
+Meanwhile, Galeries de la Capitale is home to the brand new Galeries Gourmandes (pictured aboce), a one-stop-shop for at your culinary dreams.
 To feel the spirit at the heart of the city check out the stores along Rue Saint-Jean, where you’ll weave past historic buildings and find authentically “Quebec City” Christmas gifts.
 Or, walk along Rue Saint-Joseph for a shopping experience that’s off the beaten path, yet not far from downtown.
 This street is also full of of spots to get dinner, dessert or just drinks after a long day of fun.

 13. Spend a night in the Ice Hotel